How to Fight a Murder Charge

 2. the defendant did commit the act, but with adequate justification or other mitigating factors.
 Examples of legal defenses to murder charges include:

-To learn about these and other possible defenses to murder charges, call a Los Angeles murder attorney for a 100% free consultation today at (310) 424-5816.
+To learn about these and other possible defenses to murder charges, consult with an experienced Los Angeles murder attorney.
+For help finding qualified counsel, visit SPCRC's Recommended Lawyers.

 1. How to Fight Homicide Charges